PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 #Add the scores to the PlayerMatrix and a couple of interesting stats
 Ans <- cbind(PlayerMatrix, Scores, rank(Scores),rank(Scores)/length(Scores))
 ```

+In Ans, we combine "Scores", a couple of useful stats and PlayerMatrix.
+The result is seen in Figure 3 of the Appendix.

 ## Appendix